dustinpfister/blog_posts/_posts/js-line-break.md

 ## 1 - Js line breaks and escape notation

 The first and for most way to go about injecting line breaks into strings would be to use javaScript escape notation.
+There are other ways of doing so that might be a better choice when it comes to a nodejs environment, but even then you might still want to use escape notation over that in some situations.
 This kind of notation involves using a backslash followed by one or more additional characters to help inject any kind of character into a string including line breaks.

 When it comes to windows style line breaks you will want  to start off with a carriage return follow by a new line.
 For posix style js line breaks forget the carriage return ans just inject a new line.